-Section II: As a student I perceive my preparation in relation to clinical experience:

-Selection of cases available.
+Section II: As a student I perceive my preparation in relation to clinical experience: Selection of cases available.
 Selection of patients assigned to students.
 Time allotted for pre-op and postoperative planning.
 Number of hours in clinical area.
 Support given in clinical area by school faculty.
 Opportunity for students to make clinical decisions.
 Benefits derived from additional clinical rotations.
 Library facilities at clinical sites.

-Benefits derived from learning opportunities at

-clinical sites: lectures, inservices, case
+Benefits derived from learning opportunities at clinical sites: lectures, inservices, case presentations Please explain any "less than adequate " ratings.

-presentations

 Please comment on the following: Curriculum Strengths:

 Opportunities for Improvement:

 Additional Comments: